-Mr. Shapiro has been married for more than 40 years to his wife, Linell and has a son, Grant.
-His other son, Brent, died of chemical dependency disease in 2005, prompting Mr. Shapiro to found The Brent Shapiro Foundation, a nonprofit organization created to raise drug and alcohol awareness in the wake of this tragedy.
-(For more information on visit The Brent Shapiro Foundation.)
+Mr. Shapiro has been married for 50 years to his wife, Linell, and has a son, Grant.
+His other son, Brent, died of chemical dependency disease in 2005, prompting Mr. Shapiro to found The Brent Shapiro Foundation for Drug Prevention, a nonprofit organization created to raise drug and alcohol awareness His afterschool drug prevention program, Brent’s Club, currently has more than 20 afterschool facilities nationwide in partnership with the Boys and Girls Club of America.
+Serving more than 5,000 underserved children from ages 11 to18, the rewards-based program has nearly a 100% success rate in random testing for substance abuse.
+Sober high school graduates are eligible for college scholarships.

-Representing Zhang Hongbao, a fugitive from China who founded the Zhang Gong movement with 34 million followers.
-After spending 16 months in jail, Mr. Shapiro secured his release within two months of being retained.
+Represented Zhang Hongbao, the Chinese activist who founded the Zhong Gong spiritual movement with 34 million followers.
+After Zhang had spent 16 months in jail, Mr. Shapiro secured his release within two months of being retained.

-Representing Amdi Peterson, the founder of Denmark-based Tvind (also called the Teacher's Group), in extradition proceedings.
+Represented Amdi Petersen, the founder of Denmark-based alternative school system Tvind (also called the Teacher’s Group), in extradition proceedings.

 “Judge Rules for Wynn in Ousted Investor’s Challenge,” by Alexandra Berzon, Wall Street Journal MarketWatch, October 2, 2012